 What is Grand Theft

-A key component of grand theft is an intention to commit a crime.
+A key component of grand theft is the intention to commit a crime.
 It is the prosecution’s responsibility to show that the crime was premeditated and that you did not have permission to take the items that were stolen.
 It is your Glendale criminal defense lawyer’s responsibility to show that there was a reason for you to be in possession of the item(s) in question or that you lacked any sort of intention to commit theft.

-Get StartedWhat is Considered Admissible Evidence in a Grand Theft Case
+What is Considered Admissible Evidence in a Glendale, Arizona Grand Theft Case

 The evidence used for your defense is a key part of refuting the prosecution’s arguments.
 It is important to understand what evidence you can use in a criminal defense case because it can significantly impact the outcome of your case.
 Some evidence commonly used in criminal defense cases includes: